joshuacox/nx/README.md

 There are a few convenience functions added like:

-`nx s gimp` which simplifies the lengthy amount of options that must be fed to nix to get it to search.
+`nx s gimp` which simplifies the lengthy amount of options that must be fed to nix to get it to search. for example the equivalent nix is:

+`nix --extra-experimental-features "nix-command flakes" search nixpkgs gimp`

 `nx gc` garbage collection
 `nx o` optimizations (*also does a garbage collect before-hand)